HariShankar-17/FUTURE_DS_02/README.md

+# FUTURE_DS_02
-# 📊 Customer Churn Analysis – Data Science & Analytics Task 2
+# 📊 Customer Retention & Churn Analysis – Data Science & Analytics

 This project is part of the **Data Science & Analytics Internship Program** and focuses on analyzing customer churn patterns for a subscription-based telecom business.